 Average Weather at Mount Pleasant Airport Falkland Islands

-In Mount Pleasant Airport, the temperature typically varies from 33°F to 59°F over the course of the year, and is rarely below 27°F or above 66°F.
+At Mount Pleasant Airport, the summers are cool, the winters are chilly and dry, and it is extremely windy and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 33°F to 59°F and is rarely below 27°F or above 66°F.

 Average High and Low Temperature